 Go crazy!: From $60,000 per night in a 200sqm Extreme Wow Suite (Ocean View).

-Find out more about W Hong Kong’s Fuel and Recharge Quarantine Stay Package.
+Find out more about the Fuel and Recharge Quarantine Stay Package at W Hong Kong.

 W Hong Kong, 1 Austin Road West, Kowloon Station, Kowloon, Hong Kong, p.
 3717 2222, 九龍柯士甸道西1號香港W酒店

 Does The Landmark Mandarin Oriental need much introduction, really?
 One of the most prestigious luxury hotels in the world, you can be assured that you get what you pay for here – though yes, it is spenny.
 The quarantine package here includes a full board meal arrangement; all rooms contain a sunken hourglass bathtub, an ample walk-in closet, vanity units with mirror TV, and plenty other luxurious amenities.
 One thing to bear in mind is that this hotel does not allow food deliveries from outside, but we’ve heard that they’re basically unnecessary at the MO, because the food is simply amazing.
 So cheers to that!